A new class of regularized preconditioners for double saddle-point problems: Numerical Experiments

 \end{itemize} where \( \textbf{w}^* \) and \( \textbf{w}_k \) are respectively, the exact solution and its approximation obtained in the \( k \)-th iterate. \begin{exe} As the first example, we consider the linear system of equations~(\ref{saddle}), where the block matrices are defined as

 where the symbol $\otimes$ denotes the Kronecker product, and $h = \frac{1}{p+1}$ is the discretization size.
 The matrices $T$, $F$, and $E$ are given by

 \end{exe} In following Tables, we list numerical results with respect to Iter, $\mathrm{CPU}$, Res and Err.
 To implement the $\mathcal{P}_{R}$ preconditioner efficiently, we need to choose the parameters $\alpha$ appropriately since the analytic determination of the parameters which results in the fastest convergence of the preconditioned GMRES and FGMRES iterations appears to be quite a difficult problem.
+The three figures 1, 2 and 3, illustrate the CPU times of the preconditioned GMRES (PGMRES) method with different preconditioners $\mathcal{P}_{BD}$ , $\mathcal{P}_{SS}$ , $\mathcal{P}_{RSS}$ , and $\mathcal{P}_{R}$ for varying grid sizes and viscosities $(\nu=1,0.1,0.01)$.
+The x-axis represents the mesh resolution (grid size), while the y-axis reports CPU time in seconds.

 In Tables above we present the numbers of GMRES iterations and CPU times required to solve the system (\ref{saddle}) to a tolerance of $1e-12$, for each problem setup described above.
 We note that for $p=32$, $p=64$, $p=132$ and $p=160$, the linear systems have dimensions of (respectively) $12288$, $52272$, and $76800$.
 According to Tables~\ref{tab:v=1,GMRES}, \ref{tab:v=0.1,GMRES} and \ref{tab:v=0.01,GMRES}, it can be observed that the regularized preconditioner $\mathcal{P}_{R}$ requires lowest $\mathrm{Iter}$ and CPU time, which implies that the $\mathcal{P}_{R}$GMRES method is superior to the $\mathcal{P}_{BD}$GMRES, $\mathcal{P}_{SS}$GMRES and $\mathcal{P}_{RSS}$GMRES methods in terms of computing efficiency.
 This is evident as the $\mathcal{P}_{R}$GMRES requires less CPU time.
 The $\mathcal{P}_{R}$ preconditioner performs less effectively, particularly when the viscosity $\nu$ decrease.
 The $\mathcal{P}_{R}$GMRES remains highly efficient even for larger parameter $p$ and for smalest values of $\nu$.
 The $\mathcal{P}_{BD}$, $\mathcal{P}_{SS}$, and $\mathcal{P}_{RSS}$ preconditioners perform less effectively, particularly when $\nu$ parameter decrease.
 It should be noted that if $\nu$ parameter is decreased beyond $0.01$, the $\mathcal{P}_{BD}$, $\mathcal{P}_{SS}$, and $\mathcal{P}_{RSS}$ preconditioners encounter limitations.
 This is due to the fact that the eigenvalues of the preconditioned matrix become highly clustered into many groups, which negatively affects the convergence rate and the stability of the preconditioned GMRES method.
 With the use of our proposed preconditioner $\mathcal{P}_{R}$, we overcome this limitation and significantly improve the efficiency of the preconditioned GMRES, even for very small values of the parameter $\nu$.\\ We list the numerical results of the FGMRES methods with various values of $\nu$ in Tables $\ref{tabcc:v=1,FGMRES}$, $\ref{tabcc:v=0.1,FGMRES}$ and $\ref{tabcc:v=0.01,FGMRES}$.\\